Gophers football's next test is staying focused against a struggling FCS opponent

 FCS teams can bite back

-The last time the Gophers faced an FCS team was in the 2019 season opener when South Dakota State came into Huntington Bank Stadium and threw a major scare into a Minnesota team that would finish 11-2 and ranked No. 10.
-The Jackrabbits, who've made the FCS playoffs for 10 consecutive years and played in the 2020 title game, led the Gophers 21-20 early in the fourth quarter before Minnesota recovered a fumble that led to the decisive touchdown in a 28-21 win.
+The last time the Gophers faced an FCS team was in the 2019 season opener against South Dakota State.
+The Jackrabbits led early in the fourth quarter of an eventual 28-21 Minnesota win, throwing a major scare into a Gophers team that would finish 11-2.

 Western Illinois comes from the Missouri Valley Conference, which includes SDSU and North Dakota State, winner of nine of the past 11 FCS championships.
 Don't, however, expect the Leathernecks to be at the same competitive level of those two Dakota schools.
 Western Illinois is coming off a 2-9 season in 2021, has a first-year coach in Myers Hendrickson and just absorbed a 17-point loss to Tennessee-Martin.